meltingcore/bg/meal-mayhem/Rules.md

 ## Winning the Game

-The game ends after the turn in which a player meets its win condition or scores 40 VP in total.
-But winning is not immediate!
-Everybody has to finish their turn and score their VP before the game ends.

-Then to determine the winner, calculate the VP of all players (met win condition counts as 30 VP).
-If there is a tie, the one who most recently cooked in real life wins.
+The game ends after 10 turns.
+Then to determine the winner, calculate the VP of all players If there is a tie, the one who most recently cooked in real life wins.

-## Notes & Clarifications
+## Notes And Clarifications

 - Once their deck is empty, a player shuffles their discard pile to form a new draw pile.
 This happens even during the **shop** phase because at all times a player must be able to draw up to a hand of 8 cards!
-- Only 1 win condition card can be put per turn!
-So even if you have multiple win conditions (i.e. cooked both an **entrée** and **appetizer** recipe for France or cooked 3 recipes with **exact** pasta ingredients for Italy) you can still only put the **entrée** card (France) or 1 of the 3 **exact** pasta ingredient cards (Italy) as win condition card.